Keyboard shortcuts

 Correctness

 At each step of the main loop, we choose the smaller of the two current front elements.
 Since both subarrays are sorted, the current front element of each is the smallest remaining element in that subarray.
 Therefore, the smaller of the two fronts is the smallest remaining element overall.
-After the main loop, one subarray is exhausted and we append the remainder of the other (which is already sorted).
+After the main loop, one subarray is exhausted.
+Every remaining element in the other subarray is greater than or equal to the last element placed into the merged result (otherwise it would have been chosen earlier), and these remaining elements are already sorted among themselves, so appending them preserves the sorted order.
 The result is a sorted permutation of all elements from both subarrays.
 The <= 0 comparison ensures that equal elements from the left subarray come first, preserving stability.

 Claim.
 Merge sort correctly sorts the array.